liuhuang31/sound_event_detection_cnn/README.md

 Because the original code has some problem, which i changed some places to make it works.

+## First, you should install the requirements which in requirements.txt
+If can't run the following commands,maybe the version of keras is too high.
+You can use the provided file :Keras-1.2.2.tar.gz.

 ## Basic usage

 *run-cnn-pipeline.sh* - complete self-documented script for reproducing all the experiments including the following: